marb61a/Course-Notes/Misc/Data Protection/Build Security Incident Response for GDPR data protection.md

   -
   -

-9. Incident Response Process and Procedures
+Incident Response Process and Procedures
-11min
+  -
-Play
+  -

-10. Types of Security Incidents
+Types of Security Incidents
-8min
+  -
-Play
+  -

-11. Incident Response Tools - general
+Incident Response Tools - general
-10min
+  -
-Play
+  -

-12. What is a SIEM?
+What is a SIEM?
-3min
+  -
-Play
+  -

-13. Incident Response Training
+Incident Response Training
-6min
+  -
-Play
+  -

-14. What is automation in incident response
+What is automation in incident response
-8min
+  -

-Play
+  -

-15. What is a NOC?
+What is a NOC?
-3min
+  -
-Play
+  -

 16. What is a SOC?
 3min
 Play